shashank-0-0/UpToDate/README.md

 It helps to separate concerns and improve code maintainability and testability by dividing the app into three components : the Model (data layer), the View (UI layer), and the ViewModel (glue layer between the Model and the View).

-- The android world is filled with **events** originating from user or android system and based on those events the **state**
-need to be updated,This is where Functional Reactive Programming pattern can be utilized.Functional Reactive Programming (FRP) is a programming paradigm that is based on the concept of reactive streams, which are a sequence of events that can be observed and reacted to.
+- The android world is filled with **events** originating from user or android system and based on those events the **state** needs to be updated , This is where Functional Reactive Programming pattern can be utilized.Functional Reactive Programming (FRP) is a programming paradigm that is based on the concept of reactive streams, which are a sequence of events that can be observed and reacted to.

 - By combining MVVM with FRP, we can benefit from the strengths of both patterns.